Silent Hill: Revelation: Casting

 Before filming began, Bassett was open to suggestions in casting the woman to play Heather, allowing fans to post the names of actresses on her blog that they believed could play her, provided that the actress could realistically portray an eighteen-year-old and had experience in other films.
 Adelaide Clemens was eventually chosen for the role of Heather, though no one had suggested her.
-Bassett made another post asking for suggestions for Claudia's actress and some fans suggested Donna Burke, but Bassett was disappointed by the suggestions, feeling it was not a "very imaginative selection", and removed the post.
+Bassett made another post asking for suggestions for Claudia's actress and some fans suggested Donna Burke, who had provided the voice and motion capture for the character in Silent Hill 3, but Bassett was disappointed by the suggestions, feeling it was not a "very imaginative selection", and removed the post.

 Kit Harington acknowledged Vincent's character had been changed from the game version in order to give some leeway as a support character for Heather.
 Heather was somewhat less of a "smartass" to give her a more realistic personality.
 Bassett was interested in a character who shows "some genuine human responses to the terrible things she experiences."

 Original cast, including Radha Mitchell, Sean Bean, Deborah Kara Unger, and Roberto Campanella were all contacted to reprise their characters, which they accepted.
+Bean admitted that he was confused with the name change.

 Filming

 In March 2011, the production team began filming in Cambridge, Ontario, Canada.
 Production was delayed when a freak snowstorm hit the set in Cambridge on March 23, 2011.
 On May 15, 2011, Bassett announced that filming had ended and was in post-production.
-It was eventually announced that the film would be released on October 26, 2012 by Open Road Films.
+It was eventually announced that the film would be released on October 26, 2012, by Open Road Films.

 Principal photography began in Toronto, Ontario, Canada on 7 March 2011 and wrapped in May 2011, with the 3D RED Epic camera used for the process.
 Street and bridge scenes were shot in Galt from 21 to 26 March, and scenes set at Silent Hill's Lakeside Amusement Park were filmed at the Cherry Beach park on 7 April 2011.
 The final theatrical mix for the film was completed on 2 February 2012.
-The film's audio mixing took place in Paris, France, and was handled by a team of six people.
+The film's audio mixing took place in Paris and was handled by a team of six people.